-Jim is president of the Institute for Strategic Clarity, affiliated with leading academic institutions and think tanks, author of Ecosynomics (2014), and co-author of Managing from Clarity (2001).
-He has written many articles on systemic strategy for academic and practitioner journals, and blogs regularly at jlrd.me.
-He has a BS in Petroleum Engineering from UTulsa, an MIM from Thunderbird, an MBA from ESADE, a PhD in Decision Sciences from UTAustin, a postdoc in system dynamics and organizational studies from MIT, and a postdoc in psychology and Langer mindfulness from Harvard.
+Jim is president of the Institute for Strategic Clarity, affiliated with Harvard, Univ Politecnica de Madrid, and TEC EGADE Business School, co-author of Ecosynomics (2014), Managing from Clarity (2001), and many chapters and articles.
+He blogs regularly at jlrd.me.
+He has a BS in Petroleum Engineering (UTulsa), an MIM (Thunderbird), an MBA (ESADE), a PhD in Decision Sciences (UTAustin), a postdoc in system dynamics and organizational studies (MIT), and a postdoc in psychology and Langer mindfulness (Harvard).

 Slightly Longer Bio

 It is possible to serve all the stakeholders your system is designed to serve and to fully engage all of the creative energy available in your system.
 It is possible, relatively straightforward to do, and leads to massive, net-positive gains for everyone.
 I can show you how to do this.
 Not doing this leads to net-negative, disengaging, entropy-enhancing losses for everyone.
 It is time to say Yes! to the creation of net-positive systems.